BigDataRepublic/modern_data_stack_training/README.md

 Adding [tests](https://docs.getdbt.com/docs/building-a-dbt-project/tests) to a project helps validate that your models are working correctly.
 So let's add some tests to our project!

-Models are configured with tests (and documentation) in the `.yml` file using the following structure:
+Models are configured with tests (and documentated) in the `.yml` file using the following structure:
+Test are defined in the `.yml` files under the relevant
 ```yaml
 version: 2